cvscade/apple-aslrtool/README.md

 # Features

 - Detect hardened runtime
-- Cross-architecture suppor to some extent
+- Cross-architecture support to some extent

 # Usage